 DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE

-The financial statements have been prepared in accordance with the requirements of theCompanies Act, 1956, and applicable accounting standards issued by the Institute ofChartered Accountants of India.
-The management of Apollo Tyres Ltd., accepts the integrityand objectivity of these financial statements as well as the various estimates andjudgements used therein.
-The estimates and judgements relating to the financial statementshave been made on a prudent and reasonable basis, in order that the financial statementsare reflected in a true and fair manner, and also reasonably present the Company's stateof affairs and profit for the year.
+The financial statements have been prepared in accordance with the requirements of theCompanies Act 1956, and applicable accounting standards issued by the Institute ofChartered Accountants of India.
+The management of Apollo Tyres Ltd accepts the integrityand objectivity of these financial statements as well as the various estimates andjudgments used therein.
+The estimates and judgments relating to the financial statementshave been made on a prudent and reasonable basis, in order that the financial statementsare reflected in a true and fair manner and also reasonably presents the companysstate of affairs and profit for the year.

 | || ||Standalone ||Consolidated |

 |1. ||Revenue from Operations: || || || || |